ryanmend/IoT-Device-Security-Assessment/src/02_framework/threat_model.md

 # 2.2.
 Threat Model

-In this chapter, a selection scheme for test cases will be described, which is based on potential threats that are assumed to be a threat to a given IoT device.
-Contrary to a full threat and risk modeling approach, like the STRIDE model, the threat model used in this guide presents a more streamlined procedure for defining and selecting threats to IoT devices.
+In this chapter, a selection scheme for test cases will be described, which is based on potential threats identified through a formal threat and risk modeling approach, specifically tailored to the IoT camera being tested in this framework.
+In alignment with models such as STRIDE, the threat model used in this guide provides a structured framework for defining and selecting threats relevant to the specific architecture and data flows of an IoT camera device.

 ![IoT Threat Model](../img/threat_model_scheme.png)

-The reasons for not using a formal threat and risk modeling approach are:
+The rationale for adopting a formal threat and risk modeling approach over a streamlined procedure is:

--   Threat and risk modeling is usually focused on one specific implementation design.
-Thus, the identified threats and risks are based on certain conditions of a given solution or device, which makes it difficult to compare different solutions with each other.

--   Performing a formal threat and risk analysis requires a significant amount of time, which further increases with the complexity of the subject.
-Making a formal threat and risk analysis a mandatory requirement for penetration tests would result in longer testing periods and consequently higher expenses per test.
+-   **Architecture-Specific Depth:** Formal threat and risk modeling allows for a deep analysis of the specific implementation design of the IoT camera.
+Since cameras often involve complex subsystems (e.g., video encoding, audio processing, local storage, and network interfaces), identified threats are based on precise conditions of the solution, ensuring that high-value risks associated with media streams and persistent connectivity are not overlooked.

+-   **Risk Justification:** While performing a formal threat and risk analysis requires more time, this investment is justified for an IoT camera due to its critical nature as a network-facing device handling sensitive visual data.
+Making a formal analysis the standard requirement ensures comprehensive coverage of attack vectors without significantly increasing expenses per test beyond acceptable limits for high-risk hardware.

-The spectrum of potential threats reaches from anonymous global threats to privileged individuals and users of the device.
-As will be explained in following sections, the list of threats can be narrowed down by defining minimum and maximum access requirements, representing the test perspective.
-Every device component and test case will be tagged with the access level, which is required to perform the respective tests.
-Hence, the list of device components in scope of the test as well as the list of applicable test cases will be a result of applying the threat model on the results, yielded by the device model.
+-   **Scope and Access Definition:** As will be explained in following sections, the spectrum of potential threats reaches from anonymous global actors to privileged individuals and users of the device.
+The list of threats can be narrowed down by defining minimum and maximum access requirements, representing the test perspective.
+Every device component and test case will be tagged with the access level required to perform the respective tests.
+Hence, the list of device components in scope of the test as well as the list of applicable test cases will be a result of applying the formal threat model on the results yielded by the device model.

-It must be noted that, within this chapter, the term "IoT device" refers to a single device or device type whereas, in the other chapters of this guide, it refers to IoT devices in general.

 ## Conceptual Basis for the Threat Model